Grieverwzn/Distribution_Planning_FSC/README.md

 3. - Data.m provides a toy example

-     需求表 for lot-sizing problem.xlsx shows the basic matrix structure of the toy example
+     需求表 for lot-sizing problem.xlsx shows the basic matrix structure of the toy example。 One can use it for education purpose.

    - Data1.m provides a median-scale example (“车次案例.xlsx”)